samcorl/financial-report/README.md

 ## 🔧 Development & Customization

+### 🎨 The Prompt-Driven Approach

+**The secret sauce is in the prompt engineering!** The [`AGENT_INSTRUCTIONS.md`](AGENT_INSTRUCTIONS.md) file contains detailed, structured specifications that any AI coding assistant can transform into working code.

+**Key advantages of this approach:**
+- **Instant prototyping** - Go from idea to working software in minutes
+- **Infinite variations** - Modify the prompt to create completely different tools
+- **No coding required** - Natural language specifications become code
+- **Easy iteration** - Update the prompt and regenerate for new features

+**Example customizations you could make by modifying the prompt:**
+- **Different industries** - Expense tracking for restaurants, retail, consulting
+- **Additional file formats** - Support for Excel, PDF bank statements, QIF files
+- **Advanced analytics** - Add charts, trends, budget vs actual comparisons
+- **Multi-currency** - International business expense tracking
+- **Team features** - Multi-user expense approval workflows
+- **Integration** - Connect to accounting software APIs

 ### For Developers
 This project uses vanilla JavaScript with TypeScript source files available.
 No build tools required for basic usage.